up-n-atom/8311/docs/posts/masquerade-as-the-virgin-media-o2-hub-5x-with-the-bfw-solutions-was-110.md

     !!! info "Tag the router's DHCP WAN interface and/or anything in-between the WAS-110 with VLAN 100"

-Clone the BGW320-500/505 🟣 MAC address on the router's DHCP WAN interface to avoid waiting for the 20 minute lease to expire.

 4. __Save__ changes and reboot from the __System__ menu.

 Once rebooted, the SC/APC cable can safely be plugged into the WAS-110 and immediately receive O5 operational status.